-Sabrina Springs Explores the Racist Roots of Fatphobia in New Book - Adios Barbie
+Sabrina Strings Explores the Racist Roots of Fatphobia in Her New Book - Adios Barbie

 Fatphobia is Rooted in Racism

-Beginning in the Renaissance, Enlightenment thinkers in Western European societies observed differences among body types across varying cultures.
+According to Springs, beginning in the Renaissance, the Enlightenment thinkers in Western European societies observed differences among body types across varying cultures.
 They noted women in African societies were larger-bodied compared to the smaller-bodied women of Europe.
 However, they attributed differences in body type to cultural values and practices rather than genetics, making reference to the inherent inferiority of Black people.
 This line of thinking continued into the 18th century when colonies were established and slavery became a booming industry.
-Strings states, “What I found in my research is that in the West, it’s actually rooted in the trans-atlantic slave trade and Protestantism.
-In the trans-atlantic slave trade, colonists and race scientists suggested that Black people were sensuous and thus prone to sexual and oral excesses.”
+Strings states, “What I found in my research is that in the West, it’s actually rooted in the transatlantic slave trade and Protestantism.
+In the transatlantic slave trade, colonists and race scientists suggested that Black people were sensuous and thus prone to sexual and oral excesses.”
 Thinness became a symbol of white purity and cleanliness that separated White Anglo-Saxon Protestants (WASPs) from Black people, often characterizing them as an immoral, sinful population.
-These prejudices have evolved into health scares and concerns.
+These racist prejudices have evolved into health scares and concerns.
 Concerns that reputable science has proven are not well-founded.

 Sexism and Racism: Products of Colonization, Capitalism, and Imperialism

 The “war on obesity” is an effort to demonize and pathologize bodies, specifically labeling those of white women and people of color as unhealthy and unproductive.
 In reality, you can have health at every size.
 In addition, the thin ideal has contributed greatly to the success of the diet and “health and wellness” industries.
-Other industries, such as the media, medicine, and clothing companies profit from this objectification that devalues any body that is not thin.
+Other industries, such as the media, medicine, and fashion profit from this objectification that devalues any body that is not thin.
 The diet industry is a $72 billion dollar industry for a reason.
 It reinforces the oppression of women and profits from people who are willing to pay any price to reach unattainable beauty standards.

 What is so empowering about subscribing to a belief system that capitalizes on our vulnerability?
-One that controls women’s bodies and discourages them from taking space?
+One that controls women’s bodies and discourages them from taking up space physically and politically?
 One that demonizes the bodies of women of color and colonizes them by prescribing an unnatural and unhealthy thin ideal?
 One that asks us to sacrifice our time, energy, and mental and physical health for a chance to feel less oppressed?
 I call bullshit.
 Diet culture is the antithesis of empowerment and it’s pulling us further away from our authentic selves.

-Amidst the concerns about the “obesity epidemic,” I am not seeing much concern about the physiological distress that comes with dieting, for the millions of people who struggle with an eating disorder every year, or for the ways in which larger-bodied people are mistreated everywhere from doctor’s offices to public space.
+Amidst the concerns about the “obesity epidemic,” I am not seeing much concern about the physiological distress that comes with dieting, for the millions of people who struggle with an eating disorder every year, or for the ways in which larger-bodied people are mistreated everywhere from the doctor’s office to airplanes.
 If we are truly concerned about the health of Americans, we need to approach it through an historical lens, paying close attention to cultural factors and influences of social control.
 Our lens is currently obscured by ingrained prejudice and discrimination against women and POC.
 If we are to truly dismantle oppressive power structures and win the “war on obesity,” we have to open our eyes to what we’re really fighting (hint: it’s not your muffin top).

 If you’re trying to heal from an eating disorder or internalized fatphobia or simply trying to navigate the world in your body, you are not alone.
 Authentic change requires challenging prevailing norms about the ways in which we understand fatness.
 It means finding support and advocating for yourself in spaces that hold fat phobic attitudes.
+It means finding a supportive community.
 It means educating and empowering yourself to be your own best caretaker regardless of the labels others try to place on you.
 Healing is possible, and it’s for you.
 It’s radical self-acceptance, it’s revolutionary resistance, it’s unconditional self-care and self love.
 No diet or exercise regimen will ever provide that.